Historic Home Roofing

 View AreaMyers Park

 1910s-1940sGrand estates and tree-lined boulevards featuring Georgian, Tudor, and Colonial Revival architecture.
-Many homes have original or period-appropriate slate and tile roofs.
+Many homes still carry original or period-appropriate natural slate and clay tile roofs with copper details.

 View AreaPlaza Midwood

-1920s-1950sEclectic neighborhood with Craftsman bungalows, Tudor cottages, and mid-century homes.
-Growing interest in preserving original architectural character.
+1920s-1950sEclectic neighborhood with Craftsman bungalows, Tudor cottages, and early mid-century homes.
+Strong owner interest in preserving original rooflines, exposed rafter tails, and clipped-gable details.

 View AreaEastover